RunningPie/II2100_All-About-Me/all-about-me/docs/my-personal-reviews.md

 <br>

-If you want, you can also download the pdf version of the spreadsheet above from [this link](https://docs.google.com/spreadsheets/d/e/2PACX-1vQWVyN-6-HfYutyzBwx7OscTbcbzMVxBQII6-tM_a63m-8dFNlJZ0235vIrn7Zq0Q/pub?gid=1095552240&single=true&output=pdf)
+You can also download the PDF version of the spreadsheet [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vQWVyN-6-HfYutyzBwx7OscTbcbzMVxBQII6-tM_a63m-8dFNlJZ0235vIrn7Zq0Q/pub?gid=1095552240&single=true&output=pdf).

+For the Excel version, download the `.xlsx` file from [this GitHub link](https://github.com/your-username/your-repo/raw/main/path/to/your-file.xlsx).